-It has been a wild year for everyone and even for the cryptocurrency markets in 2020.
+It has been a wild year for everyone and even for the cryptocurrency market.

 In March, as the world wised up to the COVID-19 pandemic, markets crashed amidst the uncertainty.
 Bitcoin plunged briefly under the $4,000 mark, while Ether (the second-biggest cryptocurrency The market capitalization (or market cap) of a cryptocurrency is a measurement of its market value.
 In other words, it... after Bitcoin) fell under $120.
 Both have recovered handsomely but are BTC and ETH remain an excellent choice to invest in, or there are better alternatives that worth your time.